 - Quarantine college children’s clothing in the garage in sealed bags when they return home then run the clothing through a dryer.

 - Keep your suitcase in the garage after staying at a hotel and immediately wash and dry your clothing.
-At the minimum, run your clothing through a dryer as the heat is necessary to kill bed bugs and bed bug eggs that may be present.
+At the minimum, run your clothing through a dryer.
+The heat is necessary to kill bed bugs and bed bug eggs that may be present.